robdy/robdy.io/about.md

 sidebar_link: true
 ---

-I'm Skype for Business specialist who also likes to learn `$newThings` in the meantime.
+I'm Microsoft Teams and Skype for Business specialist who also likes to learn `$newThings` in the meantime.

 Current values of `$newThings` for me is `[Sails, JavaScript, Web Development, Jekyll]`.
 It might be subject to change frequently.